aevin111/aevin111/README.md

 My name is Aevin S. Bulaong.
 I'm an aspiring developer and system administrator hoping to become a DevOps engineer.

-I like to tinker and reverse engineer existing software, whether open source or proprietary, and either add my own twist to it or build a new software based on it and then add my twist to it, whether it's to add a new functionality or improve an existing one.
+I like to tinker and reverse engineer existing software, whether open source or proprietary, and either add my own twist to it or build a new software based on it (with my own twist), whether it's to add a new functionality or improve an existing one.

 I am proficient in the following languages (in no order):
 - Java